BrandwatchLtd/robots/README.md

 Note that the library contains a JavaCC parser, which must be generated before normal compilation.
 Maven will handle this auto-magically, but your chosen IDE will most-likely flounder.
-Consult google.
+Consult Google.

 # Usage

-Include the library dependency in you maven `pom.xml`:
+Include the library dependency in your maven `pom.xml`:

 ```xml
 <dependency>